What are 18650 batteries?

 Let’s break the latter down.
 The capacity of a battery is determined by the milliamp level (mAh).
 This is used to measure electric current output.
 Typically, the higher the milliamps, the longer the runtime.
-For example, take the Molicel P26A 2600mAh and the Samsung 30Q 3000mAh 18650 batteries.
-Due to its higher capacity, in this example the Samsung would last longer.
+For example, take the Molicel P28A 2800mAh and the Sinowatt 30SP 3000mAh 18650 batteries.
+Due to its higher capacity, in this example the Sinowatt would last slightly longer.
 Of course, the exact duration each battery is able to run for will depend on the products they’re used in.

 How long does an 18650 battery last?

 It all comes back to those two words again - it depends.
 How long an 18650 battery lasts often depends on the application it’s being used for and how energy-intensive that action is.

 So while it is impossible to give you an exact figure, here are three key features that impact the duration for which you’ll be able to use an 18650 battery; age, capacity and charge cycles.

 Of course, these three factors can be mitigated to some degree.
 Everything from how you store the batteries to the way you recharge them can have an impact on performance and duration.
 Check out our, “how long does an 18650 battery last” blog for a comprehensive breakdown on what you can do to boost the lifecycle of your 18650 battery.

 What is the best 18650 battery?

 It’s impossible to say, as there are so many established, respectable brands out there with some very high-quality products.
 We certainly highlighted some top performers in our, “what are the best 18650 batteries?” blog.
 When you’re deciding which 18650 battery to buy, there's a few things to take into account.

 Consider the brand, the capacity of the battery and whether it’s suitable for the end-application.
 For example, some manufacturers don’t recommend their products being used for vaping.
 From a health and safety point of view, it’s essential that you listen to this advice.